-All classes and labs will be held in the open bays to allow for ventilation and air circulation, while providing shade.
+All classes and labs will be held in the open bays or in downstairs Fisher Hall (with appropriate ventilation) to allow for ventilation and air circulation, while providing shade.
 This area is close to the storage area where training and equipment is stored.
 Masks and physical distancing are required.
 If practicing skills during which distancing cannot be maintained, masks and face shields will be worn to provide additional protection to faculty and students.

-Biology Department COVID-19 Prevention Plan
+Biology, Chemistry, and Physics Departments COVID-19 Prevention Plan

-BIOL 101 Human Anatomy Students: didactic portions are to be provided entirely online but hands-on learning of human anatomy is crucial to overall understanding and knowledge of the body.
+Labs: didactic portions are to be provided entirely online but hands-on learning is crucial to overall understanding and knowledge of the body.
 In-person tactile and three-dimensional interaction with models, cadavers and dissection is critical for these future healthcare workers.

-Movement within the County: All students will be expected to stay within Napa County during Phase 2 of COVID.
+Movement within the County: All students will be expected to stay within Napa County or adjacent counties if attending in-person labs.

-The Human Anatomy Lab (Clark Hall room 118) will accommodate no more than 10 people: Students will enter Clark Hall through the front doors and exit through the back door.
-Entry to room 118 will be through one door and exit through a second door.
+The Labs will accommodate no more than 10 people:

+Students will enter through the front doors and exit through the back door.
+Entry to the room will be through one door and exit through a second door, where available.

-Though this lab may safely provide social distancing for up to 20 people, this class will maintain a maximum capacity of 10 people at any one time (this includes students, teaching assistant, and professor).
+The labs will maintain the capacity required by the state at any one time (this includes students, teaching assistant, and professor).
 Labs will be thoroughly cleaned/disinfected between sessions.